baerrach/.emacs.d/README.md

 * ivy - recent files added to switch buffer list.
 * swiper - replaces isearch
 * counsel - replaces some M-x commands to work better with ivy
+* edit-server - edit text boxes from a Web Browser with Emacs

 ### Trouble Shooting ###